|28 Jul 2015||West Chester, PA Mas Mexicali Cantina||Mas Mexicali Cantina||free|

 Philadelphia-based Singer/Songwriter Tim Williams

 fresh off of the release of his second studio album, Blue Ribbon, has earned the reputation of being one of the hardest working solo acoustic acts in the nation today, playing 300+ live shows annually on stages ranging from New York to Key West to LA and everywhere in between.
-Hes been direct support for Of Monsters and Men, Butch Walker, Better Than Ezra, Ryan Star, Jon McLaughlin, Tristan Prettyman, Diane Birch, Marc Scibilia, Anya Marina, Jeffrey Gaines, JJAMZ, and members of Live and Barenaked Ladies, among others.
+Hes been direct support for or has toured with Of Monsters and Men, Butch Walker, Better Than Ezra, Ryan Star, Jon McLaughlin, Tristan Prettyman, Diane Birch, Marc Scibilia, Anya Marina, Jeffrey Gaines, JJAMZ, Simplified, Jenn Bostic, Bronze Radio Return and members of Live and Barenaked Ladies, among others.

 He’s travelled the country many times over…

 as the producer and house musician for the multi media talk show MyFixitUpLife and has been featured in numerous film, television and theater productions.
 He performed his song Joplin, in Joplin, at the 2nd Anniversary Ceremony on May 22, 2013 to a crowd of thousands, among whom were the tornado victims families, survivors, the Mayor of Joplin, the Governor of Missouri and Director of Homeland Security Janet Napolitano.